Travis Stephens

-Travis Tremaine Stephens (born June 26, 1978) is a former American football running back.
-He played one season in the National Football League (NFL) for the Tampa Bay Buccaneers after being drafted by the team in the fourth round of the 2002 NFL Draft with the 119th overall pick.
-He played college football at the University of Tennessee, where he is the single season record holder for rushing yards (1,464 yards in 2001).
-He was a first-team AP All America selection.
+Travis Tremaine Stephens (born June 26, 1978) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Tennessee Volunteers, earning first-team All-American after setting the school's single-season record for rushing yards (1,464) in 2001.
+He played one season in the NFL for the Tampa Bay Buccaneers after being selected by the team in the fourth round of the 2002 NFL draft.

-Early years
+Early life

 Stephens attended Northeast High School in Clarksville, Tennessee.
 He played football for Northeast.
 He was a three-year starter at wingback and tailback on offense and linebacker and safety on defense.
 He rushed for a school-record 2,550 yards and 23 touchdowns in his junior season.
 In addition, he recorded 87 tackles and two interceptions as a free safety on defense.
 As a senior, he rushed for 991 yards and eight touchdowns despite having to deal with an ankle injury.
 Stephens committed to the University of Tennessee to play college football under head coach Phillip Fulmer.